-- (a) Every pleading, written motion, and other paper must - (1) be plainly written, typed, printed, or copied without erasures or interlineations which materially deface it, - (2) bear the docket number and the initials of the District Judge and any Magistrate Judge before whom the action or proceeding is pending, - (3) have the name of each person signing it clearly printed or typed directly below the signature. - (b) The typeface, margins, and spacing of all documents presented for filing must meet the following requirements: - all text must be 12-point type or larger, except for text in footnotes which may be 10-point type;
+- (a) Every pleading, written motion, and other paper must - (1) be plainly written, typed, printed, or copied without erasures or interlineations which materially deface it, - (2) bear the docket number and the initials of the District Judge and any Magistrate Judge before whom the action or proceeding is pending, - (3) have the name of each person signing it clearly printed or typed directly below the signature.

-- (2) all documents must have at least one-inch margins on all sides; - (3) all text must be double-spaced, except for headings, text in footnotes, or block quotations, which may be single-spaced.
+- (b) The(b) Unless a judge's Individual Practices provide otherwise, the typeface, margins, and spacing of all documents presented for filing must meet the following requirements: - (1) all text must be 12-point type or larger, except for text in footnotes which may be 10-point type; - (2) all documents must have at least one-inch margins on all sides; - (3) all text must be double-spaced, except for headings, text in footnotes, or block quotations, which may be single-spaced.